 Arun is blessed with many miles of beautiful coastline and stunning beaches, from Ferring in the east to Pagham in the west.
 The beaches are clean and tidy – our two main award beaches have been credited with Seaside Awards on many occasions.
 Most beaches are easy to access, deck chairs are available for hire in some locations and there is a vast array of entertainment and refreshment options available.

 Beach patrol (foreshore) officers

-Our friendly staff are on duty between April and September, operating a first aid and lost property post, and patrolling the beaches.
+Our friendly staff are on duty between April and September, operating a first aid and lost property post, as well as patrolling the beaches.
 They operate at:

 - East Beach, Bognor Regis daily between Easter and 12th September annually from 10am - 6pm tel: 01243 861821 (during season only)